 The Master of Criminology is for students who desire a comprehensive knowledge of the field.
 They can study all manner of specific areas, including counter-terrorism, criminal justice research, organised crime, drug use, indigenous justice, contemporary punitiveness and a great deal more.
 The University of Melbourne offers an incredibly extensive course like this, taking two years to complete if studied full time or four years part-time.

 These are commercial detectives, collecting information at the behest of a private client to determine wrongdoing.
 Companies like Lyonswood Investigations and Forensics are made up of highly qualified private investigators.
 Graduates from criminology courses are well suited to this career because of their critical thinking proficiency and knowledge of applied psychology.

-Criminology graduates are well positioned to go into detective work for a law enforcement agency.
+Criminology graduates are well-positioned to go into detective work for a law enforcement agency.
 This career path will generally lead them through a career as a police officer to begin with, giving them the chance to learn how best to utilise their skills.
-Graduates can aspire to joining the Australian Federal Police, dealing with nationwide investigations and high level criminal investigations.
+Graduates can aspire to join the Australian Federal Police, dealing with nationwide investigations and high-level criminal investigations.